Marco-Pistella/NEWAX/README.md

 | GeForce 8400 GS  | 10DE:0422 | A1 | 1ACC:0851 | /M:16384 recommended | Marco Pistella |
 | GeForce 7025     | 10DE:03D6 | A2 | 1043:83A4 | Integrated GPU; 4F06h and 4F07h not supported | Marco Pistella |

-**More testing needed — please report your results in the Vogons thread.**
+**More testing needed â€” please report your results in the Vogons thread.**

 ---